Spirometry

 Respiratory Symptoms: If you experience symptoms such as shortness of breath, chest tightness, frequent lung infections or other breathing problems.

-Diagnosis of a respiratory condition: when there is a suspicion or need for a diagnosis of a respiratory condition such as asthma, chronic obstructive pulmonary disease (COPD) or pneumonia.
+Diagnosis of a respiratory condition: spirometry is essential in diagnosing several respiratory conditions such as asthma, chronic obstructive pulmonary disease (COPD) or interstitial lung diseases.

 Treatment monitoring: During treatment for respiratory conditions in order to monitor the progress and effectiveness of treatment.